GREEN ACRES CENTER

 More changes occurred during the late 1990s.
 The mall's owner, the Conshohocken, Pennsylvania-based Arbor Property Trust, merged with the New Jersey-based Vornado Realty Trust in August 1997.
 The Caldor chain went bust in May 1999.
 The GREEN ACRES store was assumed by Target.
 A Kmart, located in the adjacent PLAZA AT GREEN ACRES strip center went out of business in 2002.
 Wal-Mart occupied its spot in October 2003.

 In March 2007, GREEN ACRES MALL emerged from its third remodeling.
-The interior had been given a face lift and a parking garage was added south of Macy's.
+The interior had been given a face lift and a parking garage added south of Macy's.
 New peripheral stores were built, such as Best Buy, Levitz Furniture and a 1-level (122,000 square foot), Westborough, Massachusetts-based BJ's Wholesale Club.
 The Century's Green Acres Theatre closed for good in September 2011.

 In October 2012, Southern California's Macerich Company acquired GREEN ACRES MALL.
 In June 2014, they embarked on a 2-year-long renovation.
 The south facade was rebuilt with new entrances and a small Streetscape housed three exterior-entranced restaurants.
-Chipotle Mexican Grill and Panera Bread welcomed their first diners in February 2015.
+Chipotle Mexican Grill and Panera Bread welcomed first diners in February 2015.
 PizzaRev began business in May 2016.

 The final phase of the 80 million dollar renovation added a 2-level (72,200 square foot), New York City-based Century 21 discount fashion store.
-Installed in existing North Wing space, it was dedicated October 25, 2015.
+Installed in existing North Wing space, it was dedicated on October 25, 2015.
 An interior remodeling included a rebuild of the existing Food Court and installation of new soft-seating, escalators and lighting in common areas.

 In January 2015, the Sunrise Cinemas 1-6 was shuttered and demolished.
-Work got underway on GREEN ACRES COMMONS, an 84 million dollar strip complex, in August 2015.
+Work got underway on Green Acres Commons, an 84 million dollar strip complex, in August 2015.
 The 350,000 square foot power plaza opened for business in October 2016.
 Some of its tenants were Ashley Furniture HomeStore, BJ's Restaurant & Brewhouse, Burlington (Coat Factory) and Dick's Sporting Goods.

 Sources: